isabella232/advertising-cloud.en/help/user-guide/measurement/nielsen-ocr-reporting.md

 # Nielsen DAR Reporting {#nielsen-dar-reporting}

-TubeMogul has partnered with Nielsen to offer audience verification reporting also known as Digital Ad Rating (DAR).
+Advertising Cloud DSP has partnered with Nielsen to offer audience verification reporting also known as Digital Ad Rating (DAR).
 This reporting is available when you utilize the  [BrandPoint](../../user-guide/planning/brandpoint.md) or by enabling Nielsen at the campaign level.

 Campaign level reporting will enable reporting on every placement in the campaign while creating a Brandpoint placement will only enable Nielsen reporting on that placement.

-**Where to Access Reporting **
+## Where to Access Reporting

 Reporting can be accessed by clicking on the placement title or the gear icon on the right of the page and selecting See Report.
 Once you are in the  [Full Report](campaign-reporting/full-report.md) section, click on the Demographics tab to view your Audience Reporting data for that placement.

 [ ![GRP reporting](assets/grp-reporting.png)](assets/grp-reporting.png)

-**Metrics Available**
+## Metrics Available

 * Placement On-target Percentage: The percentage of total impressions delivered within the audience target of the campaign.
 * Cost Per Point: The cost per grp point achieved for the audience target of this campaign